danReynolds/ECON101/module6.md

 3. If negative income effect > positive substitution effect, then a fall in prices results in decrease in quantity bought.

 Which would therefore be a positive slope demand curve, which is rare.

+## Review Questions

+1. Joe has $18 to spend on tacos and black beans, tacos cost $0.5 each and black beans cost $2 each.

+The formula is 18 = 0.5y + 2x

+y = 36 - 4x can satisfy any combo that satisfy this equation, this is the budget line.

+2. Take the budget line from 1. and assume the following preference maps apply:

+Joe's best affordable choice is at 5 black beans and 16 tacos, because that is where the budget line intersects the furthest indifference curve.
+The further the indifference curve, the greater the benefit to the consumer.

+The marginal rate of substitution is the slope at this point, which is -4.

+3. Take the budget line from 1. and show what happens to Joe's best affordable bundle if his income increases to $22, assuming no price change.

+If Joe's income increases to $22, then his best affordable bundle moves to further out, to another indifference curve on the preference map.
+The budget line now intersects an indifference curve with a higher level of utility, more benefit for the same amount of money.

+Both of the goods are normal, because with more income, more of each was bought.

+4. Describe the two effects with the price effect.

+The price effect is broken into two effects:

+The substitution effect is the effect of a change in price on the quantity bought when a consumer remains on the same indifference curve between the original situation and the new situation.
+So where you move to on the indifference curve.

+The income effect is the effect of a change in income needed to get the consumer to the highest level of indifference curve that is affordable and on the new budget line reflecting the price change.